tirsen/jutopia/content/2011/08-26-shingles.md

 ![Roof shingles](/assets/images/roof-shingles.jpg "Roof shingles - photo by hasdrupal2000 on Flickr")
 <div class="caption">Roof shingles</div>

 Shingles in machine learning is the set of overlapping character n-grams produced from a string of characters.
-It's common to add a start and end indicator to the strings so that characters at the start and end are treated specially.
+It's common to add a start and end indicator to the string so that characters at the start and end are treated specially.
 Hopefully this diagram explains how to produce the shingles from a string.

 ![4-gram shingles](/assets/images/4gram-shingles.png)